Americans for Prosperity: Michigan right-to-work

-Obama re-election
+Obama reelection

-AFP ran an early television advertising campaign opposing Obama's re-election.
+AFP ran an early television advertising campaign opposing Obama's reelection.
 An August 2012 ProPublica analysis of broadcast television political advertising purchases by category showed that two nonprofit organizations, AFP and Crossroads GPS, combined, outspent all other categories, including political parties, political action committees, super PACs, unions, and trade associations.
 While previously AFP had run issue advertising that opposed Obama's programs, in August 2012 the organization shifted to express advocacy, which explicitly called for his defeat.
 That month, AFP spent $25 million on television commercials against Obama.
 AFP said the goal of the commercials was to educate voters.
 AFP raised $140 million in the 2012 election cycle, and it spent $122 million, more than in all the previous eight years since its founding.
-The organization spent more than $33.5 million on television advertisements opposing Obama's re-election.
+The organization spent more than $33.5 million on television advertisements opposing Obama's reelection.

 In 2011 and 2012, AFP spent $8.4 million in swing states on television advertisements denouncing a loan guarantee the Department of Energy had made to Solyndra, a manufacturer of solar panels.
 Solyndra was the first recipient of such a guarantee under the American Recovery and Reinvestment Act of 2009, and the company went bankrupt.
 In January 2012, The Wall Street Journal said AFP's Solyndra campaign was "perhaps the biggest attack on Mr. Obama so far in the 2012 election campaign."
 AFP sent a bus on a nationwide tour condemning Obama's economic policies called the "Obama's Failing Agenda Tour."

 In April 2011 in New Hampshire, AFP sponsored an informal gathering of five Republican presidential candidates, including Mitt Romney, Tim Pawlenty, Michele Bachmann, Rick Santorum, and Herman Cain.
-AFP offered tea party groups $2 for every new AFP member their volunteers signed up at polling places in the February 2012 Florida Republican primary.
+AFP offered Tea Party groups $2 for every new AFP member their volunteers signed up at polling places in the February 2012 Florida Republican primary.
 AFP employed methodologies developed in its efforts to thwart the recall of Wisconsin governor Scott Walker, including deploying a smartphone application called "Prosperity Knocks" to canvassers.
-AFP canvassers utilized "Themis," an online voter database of millions of Americans.
-AFP president Phillips said that AFP's canvassing support application offered field operatives the previous voting history of voters integrated with Census data and consumer data including purchases, magazine subscriptions, and favorite websites.
+AFP canvassers utilized "Themis", an online voter database of millions of Americans.
+Phillips said that AFP's canvassing support application offered field operatives the previous voting history of voters integrated with census data and consumer data including purchases, magazine subscriptions, and favorite websites.